 Earlier this year I was one of several contributors to the ‘best-selling’ PR book Share This: The Social Media Handbook for PR Professionals.
 It was published by Wiley in July and on pre-sales alone became a best-selling PR book on Amazon (which admittedly doesn’t require huge volumes of sales!)

 Despite the breadth of is content there was much that Share This didn’t cover which is why I’m so pleased that Wiley has commissioned Share This Too.
 The new book won’t just be an update of the first, but will contain entirely new content from some of the authors of Share This and some exciting new contributors.

 The two chapters that I contributed were: Modern Media Relations and Social Media Newsrooms; and Modernising Public Affairs for the Digital Age.
-I’m getting asked to deliver more and more online PR training to both in-house teams, public affairs consultancies and PR agencies and the three most popular are modern media relations, online crisis communications and digital public affairs.
+I’m getting asked to deliver more and more to both in-house teams, public affairs consultancies and PR agencies and the three most popular are modern media relations, online crisis communications and digital public affairs.

 The book has received some terrific reviews and endorsements from a host of business, media and public relations experts including Apprentice ‘star’ Lord Sugar, David Meerman Scott (author of the world’s best selling PR book), Paul Staines (aka Guido Fawkes) and Paul Mylrea (director of communications at the BBC).

 Share This Too will feature contributions from 35 contributors but the two I’m most thrilled about are Jed Hallam (who is hopefully about to become a best-selling author in his own right with The Social Media Manifesto) and Chris Norton.
 Jed and Chris are both ex-colleagues who I had the tremendous privilege of working alongside and I was able to learn so much from when I was MD of Wolfstar.